Spirits who loved a most enjoyable public place, like to visit it or stay.

 Plus, other spirits hanging around Point Defiance Park may decide to come and visit this new and improved Pagoda!

-While there have been no paranormal investigations reported on-line or in books or articles, staff members and visitors/guests have reported paranormal activity listed above for years; though the spirits don’t directly communicate with the living, asking for help, so caught up with their purpose in mind.
+While there have been no paranormal investigations reported online or in books or articles, staff members and visitors/guests have reported paranormal activity listed above for years, though the spirits don’t directly communicate with the living, asking for help, so caught up with their own purposes.

 5400 North Pearl

 The Pagoda can be found in Point Defiance Park, between Five Mile Road and N. Waterfront Drive, with its veranda and second floor bay windows offering a lovely view of the water.
 It is in the northern part of Point Defiance Park, with walkways down to the other attractions.

 - Ghost Hunter’s Guide to Seattle and Puget Sound

 By Jeff Dwyer